blackraspberryyy/kippian-wiki/content/Factions/Seven Up....md

 - [Session 49](../Session%20Log/Session%2049.md): [Adikia](Adikia%20Unalome.md) wakes up before dawn.
 She wakes the [party](Seven%20Up....md), but only [Adeena](Adeena%20Oberon.md), [Theobald](Theobald%20Clayhollow.md) and [Arc](Arc.md) decide to accompany her.
 - [Session 49](../Session%20Log/Session%2049.md): The [party](Seven%20Up....md) meets [Adikia](Adikia%20Unalome.md).
 They enter the chapel, which turns out to be the [Chapel of Amlin](Chapel%20of%20Amlin.md).
 - [Session 49](../Session%20Log/Session%2049.md): Back in [Ironfleet Compound](Ironfleet%20Compound.md), [Noah](Noah%20Skie.md), [Kiris](Kiris%20Acquermann.md) and [Thoradin](Thoradin%20Goodman.md) wake up and find the other members of their [party](Seven%20Up....md) gone.
+- [Session 50](../Session%20Log/Session%2050.md): [Gandour](Gandour%20Ironfleet.md) and the [party](Seven%20Up....md) decide to continue the trial run of the airship later in the afternoon.
+He asks the [party](Seven%20Up....md) to suggest some names for the airship.
+To make things more interesting (and uplift the party's spirits), [Gandour](Gandour%20Ironfleet.md) holds a naming competition of the airship.
+- [Session 50](../Session%20Log/Session%2050.md): The [party](Seven%20Up....md) inspects the [Bloated Dragon](Bloated%20Dragon.md)'s decks.
+- [Session 50](../Session%20Log/Session%2050.md): Just as the [party](Seven%20Up....md) is about to ride the [Bloated Dragon](Bloated%20Dragon.md), [Splix](Spraugh%20'Splix'%20Calix.md) returns bearing a message from [Savras University](Savras%20University.md) about [Professor Embersense](Dorfir%20Embersense.md)'s location.
+[Professor Embersense](Dorfir%20Embersense.md) and his apprentice, [Fiamil](Fiamil%20Underwood.md), are currently researching an ancient structure resurfacing from the sea.
+[Splix](Spraugh%20'Splix'%20Calix.md) suggests a destination to [Gandour](Gandour%20Ironfleet.md), and the latter accepts.
+- [Session 50](../Session%20Log/Session%2050.md): The flight proves uneventful, which was good news to the [party](Seven%20Up....md).
+However, the [Bloated Dragon](Bloated%20Dragon.md) is slow.
+- [Session 50](../Session%20Log/Session%2050.md): Upon arriving at the destination, [Gandour](Gandour%20Ironfleet.md) and the [party](Seven%20Up....md) could not find the ruins.
+[Splix](Spraugh%20'Splix'%20Calix.md) uses a spyglass to check for ruins; he finds a shallow sandbar that they can land on.
+- [Session 50](../Session%20Log/Session%2050.md): [Thoradin](Thoradin%20Goodman.md) sees an abnormal phenomenon: the seawater rising like a hill.
+The [party](Seven%20Up....md) checks and sees that the hill is actually the roof of a marble structure.
+Upon investigating, [Kiris](Kiris%20Acquermann.md) confirms that the magic must have been cast on the structure to hide it.
+- [Session 50](../Session%20Log/Session%2050.md): The [party](Seven%20Up....md) descends the fifteen-foot rise and comes to see the structure's doors.
+In front of it is an arena with 8x8 checkered squares.
+- [Session 50](../Session%20Log/Session%2050.md): The [party](Seven%20Up....md) reads the inscription on the door:
+> THE QUEEN'S GAMBIT
+>
+TO ENTER MY LIBRARY, YOU MUST FIRST DEFEAT ME
+IN A BATTLE BETWEEN LIGHT AND DARK;
+MY QUEEN WILL PLAY FOR THE LIGHT OF KNOWLEDGE,
+AND YOUR KING SHOULD CHOOSE YOUR DARKENED KNIGHTS.
+>
+LET YOUR KNIGHTS RETRIEVE THE DARKENED BLADES,
+SO YOUR KING HAS A SWORD CROWN TO BEAR;
+ONLY THEN YOU CAN ENTER THE SQUARED BATTLEFIELD
+AND UNDERTAKE MY PRECARIOUS DARE.
+>
+YOUR DEFEAT WILL YIELD DEMISE
+SO YOUR KNIGHTS MUST PROFESS THEIR MIGHT.
+IF YOU WIN, I’LL PERMIT YOU TO RISE,
+AND THY DARKENED SOULS I WOULD ENLIGHT.